 - Don’t use your card for cash withdrawals or credit card cheques.
-You’ll be charged fees and usually higher interest from the day you withdrew the cash or used the credit card cheque.
+You’ll be charged fees and usually higher interest for the whole period until you pay it off.

 - If you have a 0% balance transfer credit card, avoid spending on it.
 Any purchases you make will usually not be included in the 0% deal offer.
 So you will be paying interest on those purchases if you don’t pay them off in full.

 - Don’t be tempted to start using the old card again – it might be best to close the old account and destroy the credit card.